New Delhi–Firozpur Shatabdi Express: Service

-The 12047 New Delhi–Firozpur Shatabdi Express covers the distance of 386.6 kilometres in 06 hours 25 mins (64.19 km/hr) & in 06 hours 25 mins as 12048 Firozpur−New Delhi Shatabdi Express (64.53 km/hr).
+The 12047 New Delhi–Firozpur Shatabdi Express covers the distance of 386.6 kilometres in 06 hours 25 mins (64.19 km/h) and in 06 hours 25 mins as 12048 Firozpur−New Delhi Shatabdi Express (64.53 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railway rules, its fare includes a Superfast Express surcharge.

 Routeing

 The 12047 / 48 New Delhi–Firozpur Shatabdi Express runs from New Delhi railway station via Rohtak Junction, Jind Junction, Jakhal Junction, Mansa, Bathinda Junction, Kot Kapura Junction, Faridkot to Firozpur Cantonment railway station.

 Timings

-12047 New Delhi–Firozpur Shatabdi Express leaves New Delhi every Monday & Friday at 16:20 hrs IST and reaches Firozpur Cantonment Junction at 22:45 hrs IST the same day.
+12047 New Delhi–Firozpur Shatabdi Express leaves New Delhi every Monday and Friday at 16:20 hrs IST and reaches Firozpur Cantonment Junction at 22:45 hrs IST the same day.

-12048 Firozpur–New Delhi Shatabdi Express leaves [Firozpur Junction every Monday & Friday at 04:00 hrs IST and reaches New Delhi at 11:30 hrs IST the same day.
+12048 Firozpur–New Delhi Shatabdi Express leaves [Firozpur Junction every Monday and Friday at 04:00 hrs IST and reaches New Delhi at 11:30 hrs IST the same day.